SahilMahale/Booking-App/README.md

 # OishiDes
-A basic booking app with Go as backend(no AUTH/ no Update) and vite/react as front end(WIP)
+An SPA to manage a boutique restaurant with Go as backend and vite/react as front end
-mainly to practice DB connection with gorm, implement auth from scratch and to learn vite

-## Development
+## Development progress
+[x] Go backend Auth
+[x] Basic CRUD
+[x] functioning UI with auth and pages to handle main business logic [] adding API calls to book tables
+[] Error screens for UI
+[] payment management logic
+[] Admin panel

 ### Dependencies
 * Backend
     * Go [1.20.5 or higher](https://go.dev/doc/)